AuctionJournal/aj-code-doc/auction-lot/fields.md

   - Info - auctioneer client who is selling this lot

+- commission

+  - Info - formula applicable for commission
+  - logic - if seller have specific buy back setting and seller have specific commission then that will be used else auction's default will be used

+- buyerTax

+  - Info - formula applicable for buyer tax
+  - logic - auction's default will be used

+- buyersPermium

+  - Info - formula applicable for buyers premium
+  - logic - auction's default will be used

 - isSellerTaxable

   - Info - check if seller can be taxed